basstraining/pitch_predictor/README.md

 ## Contributing
 If you would like to contribute to the project please fork the repository.
 You should activate your python env with `conda` or `venv` using  >= python3.8 and install the python package `pybaseball` with `pip`

+Here is a link to the pybaseball package github repository: https://github.com/jldbc/pybaseball

 #### On Linux/Mac/Windows
 ```
 pip install pybaseball